YourAverageMo/RESTful-API-Testing/README.md

 # Part 2: Automation Framework

 The Selenium tests are integrated into [Part 1.2: Automated Test Validations](#part-1-api-testing).
 Additional features are incorporated in [Part 3: Reporting](#part-3-reporting).

+The HTML Reports are available in the tests folder.

 # Part 3: Reporting